 It was a smash hit, rated amongst some of the best DC comic storylines, selling more than a million copies.
 This not only changed the course of DC history but the course of superhero comics in general.

 The next few decades saw an ebb and flow of the popularity of DC.
 Over the years, comic book sales continued to drop as the medium fell out of favor.
-Despite that, the company was buoyed by their superhero IP, which they leveraged into cartoons, film, and video game titles.
+Despite that, the company was buoyed by their superhero IP, which they leveraged into cartoons, film, and video game titles, creating DC entertainment.

 Christopher Nolan’s Dark Knight trilogy—based on Frank Miller’s limited series—helped DC regain its pop-cultural relevance and led to a resurgence in comic book sales.

-This was followed by several DC superhero films, including a Justice League team-up.
+This was followed by several DC films distributed by Warner Bros, including a Justice League team-up, directed by Zack Snyder.

 Today, Batman, Superman, and the rest of the hero pantheon are alive and well, joined by a cast of exciting new heroes, villains, worlds, and adventures in the DC extended universe.
 The most recent focus has been on DC Future State in which: “The Multiverse has been saved from the brink of destruction, but the triumph of DC’s heroes has shaken loose the very fabric of time and space!”
 Keep an eye out for Justice League Dark because of this!

 DC Collections for True DC Fans